IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 _DeflateLevel- ZLIB compression level from 0 to 9.
 ICON uses deflate level 6 by default.

+Delta_Minus-  Describes the range over which the data are integrated, representative, etc, and locate the position of the time tag or value within this range.

+Delta_Plus- Describes the range over which the data are integrated, representative, etc, and locate the position of the time tag or value within this range.

 D_unit- Physical unit of the D-component of the geomagnetic field.

 Elevation- Elevation of the location of station.

 _FillValue- Used by NetCDF to fill in data that was not explicitly set.
 This is typed data.m

+Frame-

 Free_field- Description of the free field in the filename.
 It shall use the ISTP format "PREFIX>Suffix" (e.g., "NORM>Normal mode"), where the value of the prefix shall correspond to the "free" field in the file naming convention.